andyburdick72/lego_inventory/README.md

 ```
 This will:
 - Install/update dependencies
-- Run unit tests with coverage
+- Run all tests (unit, smoke, contract)
-- Run contract tests (starts FastAPI server automatically)
+- Start the Next.js frontend on port 3001
-- Start the FastAPI server on port 8001
+- Start the FastAPI backend on port 8001

 **With coverage reporting:**
 ```bash
 ./dev.sh cov
 ```
-This runs all tests with coverage reporting and merges unit + contract test coverage.
+This runs all tests with coverage reporting and merges unit + contract test coverage, then starts both servers.

-**Note:** `dev.sh` automatically kills any existing server on port 8001 before starting a new one to ensure fresh code is loaded.
+**Note:** `dev.sh` automatically kills any existing servers on ports 3001 and 8001 before starting new ones to ensure fresh code is loaded.

 ### macOS Launcher (optional)